Michael-R-Dickinson/job-search-helper/README.md

    - Identifies free-response fields that require generated content

 The extension parses returned instructions and fills fields accordingly.
 For free-response fields, it can optionally trigger the free response generation endpoint.

-Text similarity matching uses tokenization with contraction expansion, Sorensen coefficient calculation, and negation detection (words like "not", "can't", "isn't") to penalize mismatched negations between option labels and canonical values.